January's Birth Flowers - carnations and snowdrops

 While flowers are often a substitute for words, they’re also used as symbols to convey special feelings or a message; when gifted, every flower has its own meaning and can express those emotions and thoughts to the receiver.
-That being said, did you know that every month has its own birth flower?
-Today we’re shedding a little light on January’s: the Carnation.
+That being said, did you know that every month has its own birth flowers?
+Today we’re shedding a little light on January’s: the Carnation and the Snowdrop.

 Perfect to brighten the cold of January’s winter chill, the carnation is one of the most cheerful flowers; with fluffy florals available in a wide range of colorful hues, they’re also considered one of the longer-lasting flowers.